-The Urban Road Maintenance District (the District) was formed under the provisions of ORS Chapter 451 and approved by the voters in September 1987.
-The District provides an enhanced level of maintenance services to local, minor collector and public roads in the urban unincorporated areas of Washington County and is funded by an established permanent rate.
-The District contracts with private firms and Washington County to provide the required road maintenance services.
+The Enhanced Sheriff's Patrol District (the District) was formed under the provisions of ORS Chapter 451 and approved by the voters in September 1987.
+The District provides an enhanced level of sheriff patrol in the urban unincorporated areas of the County funded by a permanent tax rate and voter approved operating levies.
+A five-year levy was approved by voters May 2017 that will continue through fiscal year 2023.

-The District, under the criteria of the Governmental Accounting Standards Board (GASB), is considered a blended component unit of Washington County, Oregon (the County) due to the fact that the Washington County Board of Commissioners is the governing body of the District, and therefore is an integral part of the County reporting entity.
+The District, under the criteria of the Governmental Accounting Standards Board (GASB), is considered a blended component unit of Washington County, Oregon (the County) due to the fact that the Washington County Board of Commissioners is the governing body of the District, and therefore is an integral part of the County's reporting entity.
 All significant activities over which the District exercises oversight responsibility have been included in the basic financial statements.